briancavalier/creed/README.md

 [![Build Status](https://travis-ci.org/briancavalier/creed.svg?branch=master)](https://travis-ci.org/briancavalier/creed)

-# creed
+# creed :: async

-Creed is a forward-looking promise toolkit.
-It favors intuitiveness, productivity, and developer happiness.
-It has a small, focused API, makes uncaught errors obvious by default, and supports ES2105 features.
+Creed simplifies async by letting you write coroutines using ES2015 generators and promises.
+It also provides a small, focused promise API, makes uncaught errors obvious by default, and supports other ES2105 features such as iterables.

 * [Try it](#try-it)
 * [Get it](#get-it)